-Meet Jeremy Dow, a first-year PharmD student with an evolving passion to serve.
-In this spotlight, Jeremy shares how his experience of working in community pharmacies and then as an educator for Teach for America was critical in shaping his decision to pursue pharmacy school.
+Meet Jeremy Dow, a pharmacy student with an evolving passion to serve.
+In this spotlight, Jeremy shares how his experience of working in community pharmacies and then as an educator for Teach for America was critical in shaping his decision to pursue pharmacy school at USC.

 What attracted you to the field of pharmacy?